-High-end electronic access control systems can be equipped with numerous . . . features . . . [such as] recording who entered an area and at what time . . . [and can] link this information with a central computer, allowing facility managers to provide reports on the activities of thousands of users through thousands of doors.
+High-end electronic access control systems can be equipped with numerous ... features ... [such as] recording who entered an area and at what time ... [and] link this information with a central computer allowing facility managers to provide reports on the activities of thousands of users through thousands of doors.
 These reports are extremely helpful during the investigation phase of a crime incident.
-Access control systems also can be equipped with a panic alert that allows the individual to send a distress signal in the event they are being coerced to open the door.
-12
+Access control systems also can be equipped with a panic alert that allows the individual to send a distress signal in the event they are being coerced to open the door.10

-While the hard-key system is the traditional method that hotels have been using for many years, its cumbersome and costly maintenance indicates that it should be replaced with advanced technology.
-This may be a slow process, but it will greatly improve guest, employee, and inventory safety.
-The economies of scale make the electronic key system an affordable necessity.
+While the hard-key system is the traditional method that hotels have been using for many years, the cumbersome and costly maintenance of that system indicates that it should be replaced with advanced technology.
+It will be a slow process but will greatly improve guest, employee, and inventory safety.
+The economies of scale will make the electronic key system an affordable necessity.